-This month editor Nicky Sherwood visited Artyard Handmade in West London and learnt to make a papier mache deerhead under the expert guidance of artist Debra Luker.
+This month Nicky Sherwood visits Artyard Handmade in West London and learns to make a papier mache deer head under the expert guidance of artist Debra Luker.

 Artyard is one of those places where you can’t help but feel infused with creative energy the moment you walk through the door.
 The walls are adorned with artwork, while vintage cabinets display recent craft projects and shelves groan with jars of pencils, paints and creative paraphernalia.

 As a local I had a feeling that this was going to be the first of many visits to this Aladdin’s cave of craftiness.
 But on this occasion it was all in the name of work and my task was to create a deer head using the ancient art of papier mache, something I hadn’t done since I was a child.

 Artyard owner, artist and stylist Debra Luker was to be our tutor for the evening and she began by explaining how she’d always had a passion for creating three dimensional work, having come from a background in theatre design.
 See some examples of her stunning event and styling work above.